 - Do not use paste, wax, or any mop and shine products.

 - Do not use the beater bar on the vacuum when vacuuming the floor because it can leave scratch marks on the surface.
 You should only use suction.

 - Do not use abrasive scrubbing brushes.
 A microfiber mop system is a great mop to use.
 Call Express Flooring for their recommendation on cleaning products.

 - If using a dolly to move furniture or appliances, place a clean sheet of plywood or another protective layer over your vinyl flooring to prevent tearing and scuffing.

 - Vinyl flooring is very durable, but it is not indestructible.
 Heavy objects can tear and/or mare your flooring.
 Always lift and replace all furniture when moving them throughout your home.
 Dragging heavy items or furniture can scratch, indent, or tear your flooring.
 All product warranties are void from damage caused by pets and customer abuse or neglect.

 - Use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector you should use.
 Heavy items or furniture can and will indent your vinyl flooring if the flooring is not properly protected.

-Like other fine finishing, vinyl plank and vinyl tile requires proper care & maintenance.
-There are a few simple steps listed below that you can take to insure the lasting beauty of your new carpeting.
+Protecting your investment is up to you.
+Like other fine finishing, vinyl planks require proper care and maintenance.
+There are a few simple steps listed below that you can take to ensure the lasting beauty of your new vinyl plank flooring.